 London’s Hyde Park hosts Winter Wonderland, which is something like a giant modern theme park.
 Complete with rides, endless places to eat and shop, as well as bars and live music.
-Some of the special things they have on offer is ice skating, a giant Ferris wheel, a circus and the Ice Kingdom.
+Some of the special things they have on offer are an ice skating rink, a giant Ferris wheel, a circus and the Ice Kingdom.
 You may need to pre-book tickets for those attractions.
 Visit hydeparkwinterwonderland.com for more information.

 Across London you can find other places to enjoy the festivities, such as along Southbank near the London Eye, at Somerset House where they have Ice skating, and at Leicester Square where you’ll find rides and other festivities.
 There are also lots of festive lights to enjoy in London such as along major streets including Oxford Street and Regent Street and other spots around the city.

 7. Salzburg, Austria

 Salzburg’s market can be found in the Old Town at Residenzplatz, Mozartplatz and Domplatz (various squares in the city).
-The decorations are beautiful and glow against the wonderful Austrian architecture and famous Salzburger Dom Cathedral.
+The decorations are beautiful and glow against the wonderful Austrian architecture and the famous Salzburger Dom Cathedral.
 This city is perfect for enjoying festive vibes, as well as good food and drink.

 9. Bratislava, Slovakia

 At Hlavné Námestie at the centre of Bratislava’s Old Town is the main Christmas market.
 Here you can wander around the various stalls or gather at the tables and enjoy the tasty food on offer.
 For those wanting a view such as below, head up the Old Town Hall Tower.
 At Hviezdoslavovo námestie is another market where you’ll find an Ice Skating rink and more stalls offering food, gifts and a festive atmosphere.